Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: The flute instability

 where $R_c$ is the radius of curvature of the magnetic field.
-This equation only applies when the pressure gradient and radius of curvature vector are in the same direction, that is the plasma is constrained by a concave magnetic field such that the pressure forces and magnetic tension forces are in competition.
+We find that this expression gives a good estimate of the growth rate of the flute instability in our numerical simulations even at moderate values of $m$.
+Equation \eqref{eq:fluting_growth_rate} only applies when the pressure gradient and radius of curvature vector are in the same direction, that is the plasma is constrained by a concave magnetic field such that the pressure forces and magnetic tension forces are in competition.
 In a cylindrical, twisted flux tube, the field is always concave towards the central axis of the tube, so any inwardly directed pressure gradient is potentially unstable to fluting.

-Throughout this \rs{chapter}{paper}, the twisted flux tube generated by the drivers has a pressure profile which is approximately axisymmetric, and independent of $z$ away from the boundaries at $z=\pm2$, and has a negative gradient, hence $|\nabla p|$ may be written as $-d p/ dr$.
+Throughout this paper, the twisted flux tube generated by the drivers has a pressure profile which is approximately axisymmetric, and independent of $z$ away from the boundaries at $z=\pm2$, and has a negative gradient, hence $|\nabla p|$ may be written as $-d p/ dr$.
 Similarly, away from the boundaries, the magnetic field has a negligible $r$ component and little dependence on $\theta$ and $z$, allowing the field to be approximated as $\vec{B} = (0, B_{\theta}(r), B_z(r))^{\text{T}}$, in cylindrical coordinates $(r, \theta, z)$.
-For a twisted field of this form, the radius of curvature is given by

-where $\vec{b} = \vec{B}/|\vec{B}|$ is the unit vector in the direction of the magnetic field and $b_{\theta}$ is the component of $\vec{b}$ in the azimuthal direction.
-These approximations allows the growth rate to be written as
+For a twisted field of this form, the radius of curvature is given by where $\vec{b} = \vec{B}/|\vec{B}|$ is the unit vector in the direction of the magnetic field and $b_{\theta}$ is the component of $\vec{b}$ in the azimuthal direction.
+These approximations allow the growth rate to be written as

-This \rs{growth rate remains applicable}{approximation for the growth rate continues to hold} while the flux tube remains relatively axisymmetric, that is while the kink instability remains in its linear phase.
+This approximation for the growth rate continues to hold while the flux tube remains relatively axisymmetric, that is while the kink instability remains in its linear phase.